thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 _Filters_ option is shown on the toolbar panel only when the one has been created.
 If the filter was created, but you'd like to limit the customer's opportunity to modify the device's indicators, we disable the ability to see filters on the toolbar panel by unchecking the corresponding checkbox.

-{% include images-gallery.html imageCollection="toolbar-dashboard-settings" preview="false" %}
+{% include images-gallery.html imageCollection="toolbar-dashboard-settings" %}

 ### Color